shawnmflemingc/a3web/gitworkflow.md

-# Workflow for VS Code, GitHub and GIT.
+# Workflow for VS Code, GitHub and GIT

 Setting up Visual Studio Code (VSCode) for website design with GitHub in a team environment involves several key steps to ensure smooth collaboration and efficient workflow.
 Here's a guide to get you started: